funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/sql-optimistic-03/sql-optimistic-03.md

 If you execute steps in a little different order: 1-2-4-3-6-5 you notice that it's not important which transaction started first.
 It's important which transaction perform write operation.

+Such conflicts are possible only with SI (not RCSI), so we need to be aware and prepared for them.
+Application must be written in a way that update conflicts are foreseen

 Now, let's analyse example above with one difference: *rollback* instead of *commit* in (5) step.

 <table><tr><th> A </th><th> B </th></tr><tr><td valign='top'>